mudu93/Tribute-page/README.md

 Contributions are always welcome!
 Looking forward to any issues you want to raise

 # Getting Started
-This project doesn't need any dependencies at all.
+This project doesn't need any dependencies at the moment.
 You can run clone, fork, download and run on any editor of your choice.
-Modify it to suit your needs
+Modify it to suit as per your needs

 This proejct was completed as part of fun challenges at freeCodeCamp.org so you can easily run the code at this pen https://codepen.io/pen/. <br>Sign up for a free account and practice as much as you want